codeque-co/codeque/packages/vscode/README.md

   <a href="https://codeque.co/playground"><b>Playground</b></a>
 </p>

-# CodeQue - Multiline Structural Search for Visual Studio Code
+# CodeQue - multiline and structural code search for Visual Studio Code

 CodeQue is code search engine that understands the code syntax.